 A formal summer dress that can range between knee-length, tea-length, and full-length with beach sandals; hair and makeup can be natural – we recommend beach waves!

 Typically, this refers to an evening affair wherein tuxedos are not required for gentlemen, but would be appropriate to don for this event.
 There has been a rise in this particular type of wedding in recent years: for many couples, it embodies just the right amount of decorum without being too over-the-top.

 A dressy suit, long gown, or a dark-colored formal cocktail dress with high heels or dressy ballet flats; you can play with more formal updos and more dramatic makeup looks for this type of soirée.

+When deciding on the highest level of formality, many couples may be deciding between white tie vs. black tie.
 This is the most formal of weddings, reminiscent of Victorian-era nuptials that were often considered to be the epitome of propriety.
 Think “state dinner at the White House” or award show attire – you’ll likely receive white glove service and you might need a refresher on proper dinner etiquette.

 A dark tuxedo, a suit jacket with tails, a pique vest, and a bow tie with black dress shoes – white gloves are optional.